BonoboPLC/lojjo_wiki/administration/agents.md

 Follow the 2 easy steps shown below to create an account for a Sales Agent

 > Step 1.
-Navigate to the Sales Agent shown on the navigation {.is-info}
+Navigate to the Sales Agent tab shown on the navigation {.is-info}

 ![Sales Agent Tab](/uploads/sales-agent-tab.png "Sales Agent Tab")